Magnitude homology of enriched categories and metric spaces: Magnitudes of enriched categories and metric spaces

 Note that we can try to ``evaluate'' a generalized rational function at any positive real value for $q$, as we did for generalized polynomials, but the result might not be defined (if the denominator ends up being zero).
-Thus, working over the field $\Q(q^{\R})$ of \emph{formal} generalized rational functions is a little better-behaved even than considering all \emph{real} values for $q$ together.
+Thus, working over the field $\Q(q^{\R})$ of generalized rational functions is a little better-behaved even than considering all real values for $q$ together.
 In particular, we have the following:

-\begin{thm} Any finite quasi-metric space (i.e.\ a finite skeletal $[0,\infty)$-category) has M\"{o}bius inversion over $\Q(q^{\R})$. \end{thm} \begin{proof} The field $\Q(q^{\R})$ can be made into an \emph{ordered} field by inheriting the order of $\Q$ and declaring the variable $q$ to be infinitesimal.
+\begin{thm} Any finite quasi-metric space has M\"{o}bius inversion over $\Q(q^{\R})$. \end{thm} \begin{proof} The field $\Q(q^{\R})$ can be made into an \emph{ordered} field by inheriting the order of $\Q$ and declaring the variable $q$ to be infinitesimal.
 This means ordering generalized polynomials lexicographically on their coefficients, starting with the smallest (i.e.\ most negative) exponents of $q$.

 Now the condition $d(x,x)=0$ of a metric space means the diagonal entries of $Z_X$ are all $q^0=1$.
-On the other hand, skeletality (i.e. $d(x,y)>0$ if $x\neq y$) means that all off-diagonal entries are $q^{d(x,y)}$, which is infinitesimal since $d(x,y)>0$.
-It follows that the determinant of $Z_X$ is a sum of $1$ (the diagonal term) and a finite number of infinitesimals, which is necessarily positive and in particular nonzero.
-Thus, $Z_X$ is invertible. \end{proof}
+On the other hand, the fact that $d(x,y)>0$ if $x\neq y$ means that all the off-diagonal entries $q^{d(x,y)}$ are infinitesimal.
+It follows that the determinant of $Z_X$ is a sum of $1$ (the diagonal term) and a finite number of infinitesimals.
+Thus this determinant is positive, and in particular nonzero; so $Z_X$ is invertible. \end{proof}

 \begin{rmk} If $X$ is a metric space (i.e.\ its distances are symmetric), then $Z_X$ is even positive definite over $\Q(q^\R)$.
 This follows from the Levy--Desplanques theorem over the ordered field $\Q(q^\R)$, since $Z_X$ is \emph{strictly diagonally dominant}: $Z_X(x,x) > \sum_{y\neq x} |Z_X(x,y)|$.
 (The Levy--Desplanques theorem is usually stated only for real or complex matrices~\cite[Theorem 6.1.10]{hj:matrix-analysis}, but holds over any ordered field~\cite{2444419}.) \end{rmk}